Aug. 23, 2021

 Our team at Equipment Radar created a helpful tool for you to model and forecast how various construction cost changes can impact the price of a new home.
 Visit our Airtable Interactive Spreadsheet here.

-Higher input costs will ultimately raise the cost for a new home.
+Higher input costs will ultimately raise the cost of a new home.
 It is reasonable to assume that a meaningful portion of recent home price gains can be attributable to higher building materials costs and replacement cost.
 Home prices could remain elevated if construction costs remain high.

-Construction companies and equipment dealers stand to benefit from low nationwide supply of homes available for sale.
+Construction companies and equipment dealers stand to benefit from the low nationwide supply of homes available for sale.
 We will need more equipment and machines to address the inventory situation.
 Also, construction companies will look to increase investment in automation and technology to increase productivity given labor market shortages.

 The strong price gains in home prices may be stickier than the 2005/2006 cycle due to higher building costs and low inventory of homes available for sale.
 Home prices could take a "breather" and flatten out for some time - it seems that a drop similar to 2005/06 is less likely.
 Last, the post-pandemic world has changed - generous fiscal stimulus (checks in the mail from governments) will likely be utilized again at the first signs of any major slowdown.